Jacob's Ladder (1990 film): Critical reception

 According to IGN's review of the DVD release in 2004, "After movies like Se7en, it may not pack the same subtle horror for today's audiences it did when it was first released, but it's still a great film."
 IGN's review of Jacob's Ladders 2010 Blu-ray release called it "an emotionally poignant, creepy horror masterpiece."
 According to Slant Magazine, Jacob's Ladder is "a bizarrely cohesive hybrid of war movie, character study, art film, and horror flick" and "the very act of watching the film is so emotionally draining that the viewer leaves the film feeling worked-in; the thought of repeat viewings is daunting yet insatiable."
-John Kenneth Muir called the film's nightmarish hospital scene "one of the most terrifying moments in all of 1990s horror cinema."
+John Kenneth Muir called the nightmarish hospital scene "one of the most terrifying moments in all of 1990s horror cinema".
 Muir further wrote: "In its musings about death, about the end we all fear, Jacob's Ladder proves a deeply affecting and meaningful motion picture.
 After a screening, you'll immediately want to hug the people you love and then go outside and breathe the fresh air, or otherwise affirm your very existence."

-Rubin's script was included on the list of "Hollywood's ten best unproduced screenplays" by American Film magazine in 1983.
+Rubin's script was included on the list of "Hollywood's ten best unproduced screenplays" by American Film in 1983.
 In 1991, Jacob's Ladder was nominated at Horror Hall of Fame II for best horror film of the year, losing to The Silence of the Lambs.
 The film was also featured in Bravo's 2004 documentary miniseries The 100 Scariest Movie Moments and in the 2009 book 1001 Movies You Must See Before You Die.
 In 2013, the Jacob Burns Film Center projectionist Andrew Robinson chose it as his favorite scary film.
-LA Weekly lists this film in the vetsploitation subgenre.
+LA Weekly listed this film in the vetsploitation subgenre.